icruzr93/Docker-Cryptocurrency-Dashboard/README.md

 3. [DASHBOARD - REACT](https://reactjs.org/) - A very popular JavaScript DOM rendering framework for building scalable web applications using a component-based architecture.

 4. [DATABASE - POSTGRESQL](https://www.postgresql.org/) - The world's most advanced open source database

+5. [Docker](https://www.docker.com/) - ocker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.